-You can also get a 2001-03 away shirt (above), with the eye catching Marston’s Pedigree emblazoned across the front.
+You can also get a 2001-03 away shirt (above left), with the eye catching Marston’s Pedigree emblazoned across the front.

-These two seasons were not great for Derby, they were relegated from the Premier League and then finished 18th in League One.
+The two seasons Derby donned this retro football shirt were not great – they were relegated from the Premier League and then finished 18th in League One.
 This period saw Jim Smith, Colin Todd, John Gregory and George Burley all in the managerial hotseat at one time or another.

 Under the great Brian Clough Derby win their first ever League championship.